Trump Allows U.S. Sales to Huawei as Trade Talks Resume -- Update

 By Bob Davis, William Mauldin and Lingling Wei

+Under the cease-fire, the U.S. agreed to put off additional tariffs on Chinese goods indefinitely.
+In response, China will start buying large amounts of American farm products, Mr. Trump said.

-Until the two leaders sat down for an 80-minute lunch meeting Saturday on the sidelines of a Group of 20 leaders meeting, the U.S. was poised to hit China with tariffs on the roughly $300 billion in goods that aren't currently covered by 25% tariffs.
-After the session, both sides said that the talks would resume and that the tariff threat was put off indefinitely.
+Until the two leaders sat down for an 80-minute lunch meeting Saturday on the sidelines of a Group of 20 meeting, the U.S. was poised to hit China with tariffs on the roughly $300 billion in goods that aren't currently covered by 25% tariffs.
+Afterward, Mr. Trump said the sides were ready to start talking again.

-"We're going to work with China on where we left off to see if we can make a deal," Mr. Trump said at a news conference.
+"We're going to work with China on where we left off to see if we can make a deal," he said at a news conference.
 "I'm not rushed," he said, calling the talks "intricate."

-Although Mr. Trump said that he was leaving the Huawei issue until the end of negotiations, he appeared to offer the Chinese telecommunications giant a significant reprieve.
-The president said American firms could ship goods to Huawei, which various parts of the U.S. government have called a national-security risk.
+Mr. Trump said he was leaving the Huawei issue until the end of negotiations, but for now, the Chinese telecommunications giant looks to gain a significant reprieve.
+The president said American firms could ship goods to Huawei, which parts of the U.S. government have called a national-security risk.

-He added that his administration would hold meetings shortly on how to deal with Huawei, which is on the so-called entity list.
-That prevents companies from supplying U.S.-origin technology to Huawei without government approval.
+He added that the U.S. would hold meetings shortly on how to deal with Huawei.
+The company is on a so-called entity list, which prevents suppliers from selling U.S.-origin technology to Huawei without government approval.
+The National Security Council has been examining ways of narrowing the restrictions on Huawei so they focus on sales of U.S. technology used in "chokepoints," where Huawei technology could control wireless networks, people familiar with the discussions said.

+Mr. Trump was clearly making Huawei a part of any trade settlement, although his top advisers, including Treasury Secretary Steven Mnuchin, have said the administration was keeping Huawei separate from trade talks.

 "We're talking about equipment where there's not a great national-emergency problem with it," Mr. Trump said.